MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-audit/Search-AdminAuditLog.md

 ```

 ### -ResultSize
 The ResultSize parameter specifies the maximum number of results to return.
-If you want to return all requests that match the query, use unlimited for the value of this parameter.
 The default value is 1000.
+The maximum results to return is 250.000.

 ```yaml
 Type: Int32